 |CARRIERS||PLAN F||PLAN G||PLAN N|

-With company ratings noted as A- or “Excellent”.
+With company ratings noted as A- or “Excellent.”
 AARP licenses the name to UnitedHealthCare, making them a big hit with the boomer population.
-Plans are available in all 50 states and cover in excess of 40 million people throughout the US and its territories.
+Plans are available in all 50 states, covering over 40 million people throughout the US and its territories.

 Does Medicare cover dental in Washington state?

 Medicare in Washington state doesn’t include procedures or supplies for dental care such as cleanings, fillings, tooth extractions, dentures, dental plates, or other dental devices.
 While Part A covers inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care, it doesn’t cover anything else related to dental.

 Can I be denied a Medicare Supplement plan in Washington state?